Steve Rule: Background

 Steve Rule was born in Bebington, Cheshire, England.

 Playing career

 International honours

 Steve Rule won a cap for Wales (RL) while at Salford in 1981, qualifying through his grandparents who were born in Aberdare.

 Rugby union achievements

 Steve Rule won the Universities Athletic Union, Old Belvedere, Bridgend and Glasgow Rugby sevens tournaments with Loughborough Students RUFC in 1973, and represented England in the Bermuda Classic Tournament in 1989.

 Career records

 Until extended to 14-goals by Steve Blakeley in 2003, Steve Rule jointly held Salford's "Most goals in a game" record with 13-goals scored against Doncaster on 4 September 1981, with Gus Risman and David Watkins.

+Coaching career

+In 1991, Rule returned to Sale as a coach.
+At the time, anyone who had played rugby league professionally were normally banned from any involvement in rugby union, but Rule became one of the first English players to be re-instated by the Rugby Football Union.
+He also went on to coach at Lymm RU, New Brighton, and Macclesfield.

+In 2011, he returned to Lymm as director of rugby.

 Outside of rugby

 Steve Rule retired from playing rugby in 1985 following a neck injury, and currently works as Head of the Pupil Referral Service at Wigan Council.